camille-004/dunnlen/README.md

 ![logo](rsz_logo.png?raw=True)
 ## Current Features
-1. A basic single layer perceptron
+1. A basic single-layer perceptron
 2. A multi-layer perceptron classifer that takes as input user-defined NN architecture (layer-by-layer dimensions and activation functions).
     * Note: activation functions for MLP classifier are limited to sigmoid and reLu
     * Weights and biases are initialized as either zeros, randomly within parameters set by each layer dimension, or by He initialization (He et al., 2015).
 Maybe might integrate Xavier initialization on a later date